Izaiah-M/Hostel-BookingSystem-API/README.md

 ## Features

 - **JWT Authentication**: The API utilizes JSON Web Tokens (JWT) for user authentication, ensuring secure access to the system.
+- **Caching and Throttling Abilities**: The API has caching and throttling to ensure good performance.
 - **Role-based Access Control**: The API supports role-based access control with the following roles:

   - **Default**: The default role assigned to new users upon registration.
 It provides basic access to the system's features.